mioxyz/mochby/README.md

 2. map »`Mod4`+`A`« to Ctrl.
 This might seem a bit confusing if you haven't tried this before, but it becomes quickly unconfusing if tried in practice.
 Pressing »`Mod4`+`A`« acts as if you would be pressing `Mod4` and `Ctrl` (and not the A-key) allowing for additional `Ctrl`+`Mod4`'ed keypresses to be performed.
 If you have »`Mod4`+`l`« mapped to the right arrow key, then pressing »`Mod4`+`A`+`L`« (in that sequence without releasing the pressed keys) will be as if pressing »`Ctrl`+`→`«.

+## Is this Cursed?
+Yes.
+Yes it is.

 ## Open
 - [+] I would like to add a virtual keyboard output device to the mix, as to bypass xdotool (and not have to do the ugly `system("stuff");` calls) and to guarantee that the keystrokes arriving in the X11 window do not mix with the causal mod-chord.
 For example, if I would like to map »`Mod4`+`d`« to »`Shift`+`t`« for whatever reason, I would prefer if the Window Manager and X11 would not mangle the keystrokes together.
 I'm not entirely sure if this makes sense, I'll have to try it out.~~
 - [x] update the config.json for stuff like mapping `Capslock+A+O` onto `Ctrl+Shift+Del`.